 Make your changes, save, and you’re good.

-If you want to remove a CAA record completely — maybe it’s outdated or you just don’t need it anymore — just hit the little delete or trash icon next to it.
+To delete a CAA record altogether, perhaps it is outdated or you simply do not need it any longer, simply press the little delete or trash icon next to it.

 After that, the system will probably ask you to confirm.
 Say yes, and that’s it.
 Gone.